 Our Safeguarding Guiding Principles can be viewed here.

 A Trust DSL provides support, guidance and training to help schools ensure that safeguarding culture is as strong and effective as it can be.

 Half-termly DSL network meetings are supplemented with high quality professional learning for employees and those involved in governance throughout the year, alongside access to additional online training through The National College.

 We are delighted to announce that as part of our commitment to supporting the protection of our pupils online, we are working with National Online Safety to provide resources for all parents and carers.
 Please click here to create an account with National Online Safety - A resource for Parents and carers.
 For information on the courses provided, please click here.

 All DSLs have access to a secure Trust platform which contains a wealth of resources to support them in their role.
-The Trust is implementing a programme of supervision for DSLs this academic year.
+The Trust also provides Reflective Practice opportunities (supervision) for DSLs.

 All Trust schools and the Trust DSL, use CPOMS to record and monitor any concerns about children.
 Schools are also provided with relevant template policies and training materials to localise, where applicable.

 "Having supervision has changed my life - I feel challenged, supported and it has made me a better DSL.
 That can only be a good thing for our children" - June 2023

 "You have made safeguarding more understandable and I always come away feeling clearer.
 Your questionnaire in the summer was useful and you have addressed many questions I had in the INSET training" - September 2023

 "You held my full attention in a clever way.
 A really informative and enjoyable session that will impact on my day to day work" - September 2023